sangahco/docker-elk-stack/README.md

 # ELK&Friends Stack, Elasticsearch, Logstash, Kibana with Filebeat and Logspout shippers

-This is a logging service composed by several microservices:
+This is a logging service composed by several microservices (some of them not so *micro*):

 - **Elasticsearch** - The container for the log data, all the log is saved on this search engine
 - **Logstash** - Is the log aggregator, it takes log from log shippers and saved it into the search engine